cbeams/spring-framework-2.5.x/samples/petportal/readme.txt

 This directory contains the web app source.
 For deployment, it needs to be built with Apache Ant.
-The only requirements are JDK >=1.3 and Ant >=1.5.
+The only requirements are JDK >=1.5 and Ant >=1.6.

 Run "build.bat" in this directory for available targets (e.g. "build.bat build", "build.bat warfile").
-Note that to start Ant this way, you'll need an XML parser in your classpath (e.g. in "%JAVA_HOME%/jre/lib/ext"; included in JDK 1.4).
 You can use "warfile.bat" as a shortcut for WAR file creation.
 The WAR file will be created in the "dist" directory.

 Unlike a Servlet-based application, in a Portlet-based application, the WAR file cannot simply be dropped into a directory and used as-is.
 There will be